pbamotra/website/_posts/2018-08-30-default-japanese-fonts-for-linux.md

   </alias>
 </fontconfig>
 ```

 It's important to note that I added my default monospace font into the configuration file as well, above the Japanese mono font.

-When Arch Linux tries to match a font, it works it's way down through a list of fonts until it finds one that matches.
+When Arch Linux tries to match a font, it works it's way down through the list of fonts until it finds one that matches.

 As the user specified config is one of the first to be matched,
 the Noto Sans Mono CJK JP font could be matched quite early, which doesn't look great for English characters.